Towards field theory of multiple D0-branes. Hamiltonian mechanics and quantization of simplest 3D prototype of multiple D0-brane system: Conclusion and outlook

-The other interesting problem is the construction of Hamiltonian mechanics and quantization of the most general 3D counterpart of the mD$0$ system the action of which \eqref{eq:3DmD0_L} includes an arbitrary positive definite function ${\cal M}({\cal H})$ of the SYM Hamiltonian ${\cal H}$.
-The presence of such a function makes the straightforward elaboration of the Hamiltonian formalism quite technically involving.
+Another interesting problem is the construction of Hamiltonian mechanics and quantization of the most general 3D counterpart of the mD$0$ system the action of which \eqref{eq:3DmD0_L} includes an arbitrary positive definite function ${\cal M}({\cal H})$ of the SYM Hamiltonian ${\cal H}$.
+The presence of such a function makes the straightforward elaboration of the Hamiltonian formalism quite technically involved.
 Probably a shortcut passes through first quantizing the 4D counterpart of multiple M-wave (mM$0$) system of \cite{Bandos:2012jz}, which was constructed in \cite{Bandos:2021vrq}.
-Indeed, as the dimensional reduction of this system to $\text{D}=3$ was shown to produce generic 3D counterpart of the mD$0$ system described by the Lagrangian \eqref{eq:3DmD0_L}, it is natural to expect that the dimensional reduction of the field theory of this 4D mM$0$ would give the field theory for such a generic 3D mD$0$ model.
+Indeed, as the dimensional reduction of this system to $\text{D}=3$ was shown to produce generic 3D counterpart of the mD$0$ system described by the Lagrangian \eqref{eq:3DmD0_L}, it is natural to expect that the dimensional reduction of the field theory of this 4D mM$0$ would give the field theory for such a generic 3D mD$0$ model \footnote{To avoid confusion, let us stress that the problem of quantization of 4D mM$0$ system is more complicated with respect to our study in the present paper as we have addressed just the simplified version of the model obtained from 4D mM$0$ by dimensional reduction in which the positive definite function ${\cal M}({\cal H})$ \eqref{cM=m+} is chosen to be equal to the constant $m$.}.

 Of course, all these studies, as well as the results of the present paper, will be preparatory steps toward the quantization of the 10D mD$0$ model proposed in \cite{Bandos:2022dpx}.
 Such a quantization will result in a field theory in 10D superspace extended by 9 bosonic and 16 fermionic matrix coordinates the study of which might give new insights in the structure of String/M-theory.